haoshao-nku/medical_seg/README.md

 <p align="center">
     <img src="https://github.com/haoshao-nku/medical_seg/blob/master/fig/pipeline-MCANet.png"/> <br />
     <em>
-    Figure 1: Overall architecture of the proposed \nameofmethod{}.
+    Figure 1: Overall architecture of the proposed MCANet.
 We take the MSCAN network proposed in SegNeXt as our encoder because of its capability of capturing multi-scale features.
 The feature maps from the last three stages of the encoder are combined via upsampling and then concatenated as the input of the decoder.
 Our decoder is based on multi-scale cross-axis attention, which takes advantage of both multi-scale convolutional features and the axial attention.
     </em>
 </p>